WealthBar/angular-d3/README.md

 This provides an AngularJS module called `ad3` which in turn provides a declarative HTML syntax for using D3 with AngularJS.
-The syntax has been inspired in part by [this blog post][radian] however since that project is not currently open source I've begun work on building my own.
+The syntax has been inspired in part by [Radian](https://github.com/openbrainsrc/Radian) however at the time of starting this Radian was not available as an OSS project.

+The goals of AngularD3 are:

+- Provide a simple declarative syntax for common D3 graphs and charts
+- An extensible core allowing for almost anything possible D3 to be expressed with a custom directive.
+You are able to both extend the existing chart visuals as well as create entirely new ones.
+One example might be adding special elements/labels that have their positions bound to data points based on the chart axes.
+- Designed the "Angular Way (tm)" using similar style to extensibility and directive communication used by Angular directives like form and input.
+AngularD3 provides a `d3Chart` directive which provides `d3ChartController` analagously to `ngFormController`
+- 100% stylable via CSS, with some added D3 'sugar' like allowing the use of the built in color scales with pie charts or being able to bind to a color scale from data.
+- The ability to create custom directives that can both extend existing chart layouts as well as create new ones.

-The first goal of this project is to create a simple reusable set of D3 directives that are sufficiently complete to be able to put together flexible charts of nearly any type.
-It is also intended to be extensible by providing a d3ChartController similar to ngModelController so it is easy to create additional custom chart elements.
+The overall goal of this project is to create a basic set of D3 directives that are sufficiently complete for flexible charts of most common types.
+To start: Bar, Line, Area, Pie, Arc.
+Additional chart elements, can be added either to enhance existing chart types or to create new ones simply by requiring `d3ChartController`.

-This project is meant to provide enough flexibility to allow for anything d3 is capable of with no limitations, but still provide convenience, re-usability and declarative functionality.
-Essentially creating simple graphs should be simple yet doing complex customizable things should be possible.
+AngularD3 is designed to provide enough flexibility to allow you to extend it with custom directives to do anything you could conceive of with D3 with no limitations, but still provide a convenient set of default functionality.
+Creating most simple graphs should be built in, while unlimited customization is still possible with relative ease.

 If you have ideas and are interested in lending a hand, please open an issue, submit a pull request or just ping me